Rhinotocinclus halbothi: Distribution, habitat and ecology

-Rhinotocinclus halbothi is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Trombetas River basin in Brazil, as well as the Maroni basin in Suriname.
+Rhinotocinclus halbothi is found in South America, where it occurs in the Trombetas River basin in Brazil, as well as the Maroni basin in Suriname.
 The type locality of the species is a shallow, clear, unvegetated stream with a mixed substrate composed of gravel, sand, and leaf litter, though the fish is reported to be most frequently seen in portions of the stream with a gravel substrate.
 This species is noted to coexist with a variety of other fishes in its environment, including the genera Aequidens, Apistogramma, Bryconops, Callichthys, Copella, Erythrinus, Gymnorhamphichthys, Helogenes, Hoplias, Laimosemion, Mastiglanis, Pyrrhulina, and Synbranchus.
 It reaches 2 cm SL.